My Trip to Bangkok, Chiang Mai and Luang Prabang

 Chiang Mai, Thailand

 Some cities I love instantly.
-With just a few people in sight from the airport to our hotel, I realized that Chiang Mai is one of them.
+With just a few people in sight from the airport to our hotel, I realized that Chiang Mai was one of them.

 The city really knows how to entertain people.
 Small restaurants and food stalls fork over a wide array of delicacies to leave even a seasoned gourmet spoilt for choice.
 I drank a bowl of Tom Yum Kung soup to get energy for the next day's sightseeing.
 With a full belly, I contentedly retired into my room and fell fast asleep.